 Consulting with a physical therapist can also be useful to teach you better posture and back exercises to prevent stress from affecting your lower back.
 Your physician can help refer you to a physical therapist as part of an overall treatment plan for your back pain.

 To relieve facet joint pain, doctors will likely recommend that you engage in light physical activity, physical therapy, and get into the habit of maintaining proper posture.

-Anti-inflammatory medication can also be used, such as non-steroidal anti-inflammatories (NSAIDs) can also be used for facet pain.
+Anti-inflammatory medications such as non-steroidal anti-inflammatories (NSAIDs), can also be used for facet pain.

 Osteoarthritis can strike one level or multiple levels of the lumbar spine.
 Osteoarthritis can also result in spinal stenosis, which is a narrowing of the spinal canal and can lead to pressure on nerves.

 When the discs in the spine wear down and become thinner, their gelatinous central part pushes out, often hitting against nerves that are either in or exiting your spinal canal.
 This is called a herniated disc.

 Herniated discs are most commonly found in the neck (cervical spine) and lower back (lumbar spine).

 The degree of pain one feels depends on whether or not the disc is pressing against a nerve.
 If there is no pressure on nerves low back pain might be the only (if any) symptom you feel.

 If the nerve is involved, you might experience pain as well as numbness and weakness radiating in the direction of the nerve, often going down the leg toward the foot.
 This can happen in one or both legs.

 How Herniated Discs Are Treated

 A herniated disc is also usually be treated with nonsteroidal anti-inflammatory drugs if there’s only moderate pain.

 If the symptoms continue or worsen over time, an epidural steroid injection might be considered if the doctor thinks directing the medicine straight to the affected area will help to provide more relief.

 Physical therapy might also be recommended.
 Surgery for a herniated disc is only considered if other treatments haven’t been successful.